SineYlo/starter-template-gulp/README.md

 # Starter Template ⚔️

 ## 📖 A little about the template:
 At first, I thought for a long time about posting this template or not, but I decided anyway.
 I don't know why, but still.
 Maybe someone will like this template and will use it.
 This template is quite non-standard and I don't think that something like this is walking around somewhere on the network.
 I like to create something of my own and the template is no exception.
 Maybe you already know or not, but I still have a formula for creating a responsive website.
-So this is my second creation that has seen the light
+So this is my second creation that has seen the light.

 ## 🔗 Navigating through this manual
 - [How to start using the assembly](#how)